realmar/irc-pasty/README.md

     - '#<channel2>'
 ```

-To run the server you can simply run `python3 web.py` but for a production environment I recommend you to use a web server which serves pasty as `wsgi`: (eg. apache)
+To run the server you can simply run `python web.py` but for a production environment I recommend you to use a web server which serves pasty as `wsgi`: (eg. apache)
 ```xml
 DocumentRoot <pasty-root-dir>